 The Associate of Science Geographic Information Systems is a fast-track GIS degree program that prepares students to transfer into a four-year degree program in geographic information systems (GIS) or for entry-level positions as GIS technicians and users.
-American Sentinel’s online GIS degree program helps students build a strong foundation in cartography, GIS software, and GIS concepts and techniques.
+The online GIS degree program helps students build a strong foundation in cartography, GIS software, and GIS concepts and techniques.

-What is a geographic information system?
-It is a system that captures, manages, analyzes and displays geographically referenced information and allows users to understand and visualize data in a variety of ways.
 Organizations around the world use geographic information systems, including those in the geography, archaeology, cartography, land surveying, public utility management, natural resource management and urban planning disciplines and in many other fields and industries.
 Earning a GIS degree online will prepare you for this rapidly growing field.

 Program Learning Outcomes

 Graduates of the A.S.
 Geographic Information Systems program will be able to:

 - Design maps to communicate information about spatial patterns.

 - Interpret information from maps and other visual presentations of abstract geographic information.

 - Acquire GIS data from a variety of sources.

 - Utilize GIS software to store and manage spatial data.

 - Design and implement GIS solutions for problems in a variety of fields.